-Task Responsible Party Member/AR Case Manager FMS Provider Member/AR can research and choose a new FMS provider.
-Comparison information and FMS satisfaction survey results can be found on the Consumer Direct Colorado website. \square Member/AR should notify the Case Manager of which FMS provider they have selected that they would like to transition \square to.
-Case Manager will make the referral to the new FMS Provider.
-V Member/AR should contact existing FMS to ensure no outstanding or incomplete time-sheets need attention.

-Task Resp onsible F Party Client/AR Case Manager FMS Provider Current and new FMS vendors will communicate to coordinate transition. $\overline{\mathbf{A}}$ Member/AR must complete and return employer and employee packets for the new FMS provider. $\overline{\mathbf{A}}$ The new FMS will process paperwork and complete required checks for employment. $\overline{\checkmark}$ The new FMS will notify Case Manager that enrollment/transfer is complete. $\overline{\mathbf{A}}$ Case Manager will review current prior authorization request (PAR) for accuracy and revise FMS fee if necessary.
-7 Case Manager will enter PAR into the new FMS provider portal. \square Services with new FMS can begin on designated transfer date.
-Case Manager will send discontinuation notice to previous FMS and call to ensure receipt.
+Task Resp onsible F arty Client/AR Case Manager FMS Provider Client/AR can research and choose a new FMS provider.
+Comparison information and FMS satisfaction survey results can be found on the Consumer Direct Colorado website. \square Client/AR should notify the Case Manager of which FMS provider they have selected that they would like to transition to. \square Case Manager will make the referral to the new FMS Provider. \square Client/AR should contact existing FMS to ensure no outstanding or incomplete timesheets need attention. \square Current and new FMS vendors will communicate to coordinate transition. \square Client/AR must complete and return employer and employee packets for the new FMS provider.
+The new FMS will process paperwork and complete required checks for employment. $\overline{\mathbf{A}}$ The new FMS will notify Case Manager that enrollment/transfer is complete. $\overline{\mathbf{Q}}$ Case Manager will review current prior authorization request (PAR) for accuracy and revise FMS fee if necessary. \square Case Manager will enter PAR into the new FMS provider portal. \square Services with new FMS can begin on designated transfer date. \square Case Manager will send discontinuation notice to previous FMS and call to ensure receipt. $\overline{\mathbf{Q}}$